teambit/docs/docs/welcome.md

 ## Host Components on [bit.dev](https://bit.dev)

-While Bit is a 100% open source platform where you can create your own Bit-server, [bit.dev](https://bit.dev) is a cloud service provided by Bit where you can quickly set an account to publish your components. [bit.dev](https://bit.dev) is free for open source components and projects.
+While Bit is a 100% open source platform where you can create your own Bit-server, [bit.dev](https://bit.dev) is a cloud service provided by Bit, where you can quickly set an account and publish your components. [bit.dev](https://bit.dev) is free for open source components and projects.